ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/boosting.dotnet.markdown

 ﻿# Boosting

-A that RavenDB leverages from Lucene is called Boosting.
-This feature gives you the ability to manually tune the relevance level of matching documents when performing a query.

-## Boosting in query

 Indexing in RavenDB is built upon the Lucene engine that provides a boosting term mechanism.
 This feature introduces the relevance level of matching documents based on the terms found.
 Each search term can be associated with a boost factor that influences the final search results.
 The higher the boost factor, the more relevant the term will be.
-RavenDB also supports that, in order to improve your searching mechanism and provide the users with much more accurate results you can specify the boost argument.
+This way you can improve your searching mechanism and provide users with much more accurate results.

-For example:
+## Examples

 {CODE-TABS}
 {CODE-TAB:csharp:Query boosting_1_0@Indexes\Querying\Boosting.cs /}